rkitover/windows-dev-guide/README.md

 ```
 .

-### winget and scoop notes
+### WinGet and Scoop notes

-To update your winget packages, run this in either a user or admin PowerShell:
+To update your WinGet packages, run this in either a user or admin PowerShell:

 ```powershell
 winget upgrade --all
 ```
-, to update your scoop packages, run this in a normal user
+, to update your Scoop packages, run this in a normal user
 PowerShell:

 ```powershell
 scoop update *
 ```
 .
-Never run scoop in an elevated shell, only as the user.
+Never run `scoop` in an elevated shell, only as the user.

 Use `winget search` and `scoop search` to look for packages, and `install` to
 install them, and `list` to see locally installed packages.